austozi/poddie/README.md

 ## Disclaimer

 Use this application at your own risk.
 I am no professional developer.
 This is a hacky solution that I put together to satisfy a personal need of mine, because I could not get [Podify](https://github.com/podify-org/podify) to work on my machine.
 This implementation has many limitations.
 However, I may not have the skills or time to resolve them.
+However, pull requests are welcome.

 ## Installation